CodePeeler/workflow-service/docs/README.md

 # Documentation

-*  [Diagram](./AppContextDiagram.pdf) of some of the relevant beans that are created in Springs Application Context.
+*  [Diagram](./AppContextDiagram.pdf) of some of the relevant beans that are created in Spring's Application Context.